mwhagedorn/gorocksim/README.md

 This simulates (in 1D) the upward trajectory of a model rocket, you enter the particulars of a rocket, it reads the profiles of model rocket engines (which gives you thrust and mass at time t), and with some fancy math you can get instanteneous velocity and height.

+(note to run this you have to move the contents of the engines directory to ~/.gorocksim/engines or else they cant be found....)

 # components of this app

 # the parser